laxman2428/Location/README.md

 # Learn More

 To learn more about React Native, take a look at the following resources:

+#Steps to run the application

+1. git clone "paste the github link"
+2. do npm install
+3. cd ios and pod install
+4. open the xcode and run the project.

 - [React Native Website](https://reactnative.dev) - learn more about React Native.
 - [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.